 If you are an executive preparing for your next role, I will offer the following advice.

-- Join us at an upcoming “Executive Careers” webinar.
-These webinars are free, and go into much more detail on some of the topics of how executive search firms find candidates – they are always “live” and so feature a Q+A session.
+- To learn more about doing that, join us for an upcoming “Executive Careers” webinar.
+These webinars are free, and go into much more detail on some of the topics of how the best executive search firms find candidates – they are always “live” and so feature a Q+A session.
 We host them every week and across multiple time zones.
 You’ll also find a host of advice from top headhunters in our blog on the executive job search.

 - Create your executive profile on GatedTalent.
 Again, it’s entirely free for you to do this and it will help you better share your achievements, aspirations and potential availability with the global executive search firms using the platform.